intel/he-toolkit/kit/README.md

 ```

 Using fetch and build commands, the user has access to perform specific
 actions.
-For example, for fetching libraries:
+For example, for fetching libraries
 ```bash
 hekit fetch ./recipes/examples.toml --recipe_arg "version=v1.2.3"
 ```

 By default, if actions as build or install were executed successfully,
 the next time that the command is executed, they are going to be skipped.
-For re-executing actions as build or install, the flag "--force" must be set.
+For re-executing actions such as build or install, the flag `--force` must be
+set.
 ```bash
 hekit build ./recipes/examples.toml --force
 ```